-1.1 Scope
+1.1.
+Scope

 Elder abuse can take many forms, such as physical, psychological, sexual and/or financial.
-Appropriate safeguards need to be put in place to help protect vulnerable consumers (such as older people) when they obtain a financial service or conduct a financial transaction with a financial services provider (FSP).
+Appropriate safeguards need to be put in place to help protect vulnerable consumers (such as older people) when they obtain a financial service or conduct a financial transaction with a financial firm.

 This document focuses on financial elder abuse, which is one of the most common forms of elder abuse.
 The scope of this approach relates mainly to financial elder abuse in banking transactions.
 We explore the challenges to identifying warning signs of financial elder abuse and discuss what is considered good industry practice when faced with such challenges.
-We also discuss how we assess disputes involving financial elder abuse and review common issues.
+We also discuss how we assess complaints involving financial elder abuse and review common issues.

-1.2 Who should read this document?
+1.2.
+Who should read this document?

-- 1. FSPs, consumers and consumer representatives who have a dispute at FOS that includes issues of financial elder abuse. - Anyone dealing with or working within the elderly community including carers, powers of attorney, family members and professionals such as lawyers and accountants. - 3.
-FSP employees who need to recognise warning signs and respond appropriately in accordance with good industry practice. - Anyone who wants to understand how FOS applies legal principles, industry codes and good industry practice when considering disputes where the issue of financial elder abuse is raised.
+- 1 Financial firms, consumers and consumer representatives who have a complaint at AFCA that includes issues of financial elder abuse. - Anyone dealing with or working within the elderly community including carers, powers of attorney, family members and professionals such as lawyers and accountants. - 3 Financial firm employees who need to recognise warning signs and respond appropriately in accordance with good industry practice. - 4 Anyone who wants to understand how AFCA applies legal principles, industry codes and good industry practice when considering complaints where the issue of financial elder abuse is raised.

 Consumers who experience family violence and financial abuse (other than elder abuse) can also experience problems in banking transactions.
-The FOS Approach to Joint Facilities and Family Violence provides further guidance on dealing with these complex issues.
+The AFCA Approach to joint facilities and family violence provides further guidance on dealing with these complex issues.

-1.3 Summary of our approach
+1.3.
+Summary of our approach

-When we consider disputes where issues of financial elder abuse are raised, in particular we will ask:
+When we consider complaints where issues of financial elder abuse are raised, in particular we will ask:

-- Were there warning signs known as 'red flags' which may have been indicators of financial abuse of a vulnerable elderly person? - Did the FSP exercise its duty to take reasonable care and skill and question the customer's authorisation of a transaction? - If so, should the FSP have delayed the transaction or taken other preventative action?
+- Were there warning signs known as 'red flags' which may have been indicators of financial abuse of a vulnerable elderly person? - Did the financial firm exercise its duty to take reasonable care and skill and question the customer's authorisation of a transaction?

+If so, should the financial firm have delayed the transaction or taken other preventative action?